 It's a foolproof cooking technique that results in perfectly tender beets in half the time when compared to an oven-roasted recipe.
 And they're more nutritious than boiled beets since the nutrients do not leach out into the water.

-With a hands-off cooking approach and a few basic storage tips, I'm sure that this recipe will become your meal prep staple as well.
+With a hands-off cooking approach and a few basic storage tips, this recipe will surely become your meal prep staple.
 Let's get started!

 Ingredients - Notes & Substitutions

-Cooking beets in instant pot require only 2 ingredients - beets and water.
+Cooking beets in instant pot requires only 2 ingredients - beets and water.
 Here's a bit more about each of them in detail:

-Water: water quantity will depend on the size of your Instant Pot.
+- Water: The quantity of water you use will depend on the size of your Instant Pot.
 Use 1 cup water for 6 qt and 2 cups water for 8 qt.

-Beets are a seasonal vegetable that are in peak from summer to late fall.
+Beets are a seasonal vegetable that peaks from summer to late fall.
 Here are some key points to look out for when picking up beets at the grocery store or farmers' market:

 - Stems attached: Pick up a bunch of beets with the stems still attached and avoid those with too many hairy roots sticking out the sides.

-- Size: The flesh of small to medium size beets will be sweeter and more tender than large to extra-large.
+- Size: The flesh of small to medium-sized beets will be sweeter and more tender than that of large to extra-large.

-- Heavy for their size: This is an indication of freshness and water content.
+- Heavy for their size: This indicates freshness and water content.
 The heavier the beets, the fresher they are.

 - Shape and color: The skins should be smooth, with no signs of blemishes or bruising, while the color should be a deep red-purplish for red beets or deep orange for golden beets.